-Explore Amtrak train routes by state, region, and feature, from long-distance trains to regional routes great for day and weekend trips.
+Explore Amtrak routes by state, region, scenery, and amenities, from long-distance trains to regional, day-time only routes.
 Already have a route in mind?
-View station guides for scenery highlights, route overviews, popular stops, and travel tips.
+View route guides at the bottom of the page for overviews, popular stops, and travel tips.

 Routes by State